 Let’s use the 2012 Andex Chart to compare returns and inflation and to keep things simple.
 If we look at the past 10 years, ending June 30, 2012, inflation over that period of time ran at an average of 2.0% so our goal is to earn more than 2% on our investments.
 Let’s compare GICs, Bonds, Canadian Equity and US Equity.

-5 Year GICs earned an average 2.7%.
-GICs are great because the capital is guaranteed and you the end result is predictable.
-The typical drawbacks to GICs are the lack of inflation protecting and that the interest you earn (outside of TFSAs and RRSPs) are fully taxable.
+5 Year GICs earned an average of 2.7%.
+GICs are great because the capital is guaranteed and the end result is predictable.
+The typical drawbacks to GICs are the lack of inflation protection and that the interest you earn (outside of TFSAs and RRSPs) is fully taxable.
 Inflation risk is a big concern here.